woodi97/mutual-order/README.md

 ```
 cd my-turborepo
-pnpm dlx turbo login
+npx turbo login
 ```

 This will authenticate the Turborepo CLI with your [Vercel account](https://vercel.com/docs/concepts/personal-accounts/overview).

-Next, you can link your Turborepo to your Remote Cache by running the following command from the root of your turborepo:
+Next, you can link your Turborepo to your Remote Cache by running the following command from the root of your Turborepo:

 ```
-pnpm dlx turbo link
+npx turbo link
 ```

 ## Useful Links